MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-Due lettere e sette cifre
+due lettere e sette cifre

 ### <a name="pattern"></a>Modello